piavW/BootcampNotes/RubyonRailsnotes.md

  *commit*

- 9. In routes.rb we set the root-path we've previously added. `root controller: :landing, actoin: index:` And action is like a ruby method!
+ 9. In routes.rb we set the root-path we've previously added. `root controller: :landing, action: index:` And action is like a ruby method!
 Now landingController is an uninitialized constant.

 10. `$ rails generate controller landing index` we generate a controller, gives it a name, and adds an action.

 A controller is the thing which decides where the data should go.
-Every controller will have a separete folder withing views, and it will have a seperate index-file.
+Every controller will have a separete folder within views, and it will have a seperate index-file.

 11. run cucumber again and we'll be able to go on the landing page so 1 test green.